 Here are the basic recycling guidelines for curbside programs in SWANCC communities.
 Check with your village or city for updates.

 Where can I recycle televisions, computers, or other electronics?

 Visit your community’s website or call the City/Village recycling coordinator to see if there is a provision in the municipal recycling contract to have electronics picked up at your door.
-Non-tube televisions, monitors and other electronics and can be taken to retailers such as Abt Electronics in Glenview, Best Buy or Goodwill stores for recycling.
+Non-tube televisions, monitors, and other electronics and can be taken to retailers such as Abt Electronics in Glenview, Best Buy, or Goodwill for recycling.
 Please call to verify your items will be accepted and if there will be a fee.

 SWANCC provides year-round and seasonal Electronics Recycling drop-off locations, as well as one-day events during the spring, summer and fall.
 There is a limit of 7 items per household and drop-off locations will be closed on National Holidays and in severe weather.
 Residents of a SWANCC-member community may utilize any of the Agency’s options.

 According to the Illinois Environmental Protection Agency, single-use Alkaline batteries AAA, AA, C, D 6v & 9v are classified as "non-hazardous" and may be safely disposed with household trash.
 When possible, recycle Alkaline batteries to recover metals including zinc, manganese, brass and steel.